userver: uPg: PostgreSQL user type mappings

 };

 The difference from mapping a PosgreSQL user type is that for an enumeration we need to provide a list of enumerators with corresponding literals.
-Note that the utils::TrivialBiMap could be reused in different parts of code.
+Note that the utils::TrivialBiMap can be reused in different parts of code.

 Warning